ivarref/rewriting-history/README.md

 This is important because the rewriting will cause the entity ID of the top level datom and its children to change.

-## Features

-* Graph / loop structures is supported.

-* Regular references, not just component references, is supported.

-* :db/idents will not be excised during history rewriting and is thus considered permanent.

 ## Rationale

 Regular Datomic excision does not remove retractions of non-existent entities